Synthetixio/synthetix-docs/content/tokens/list.md

 | FTX           | FTT    | 9.36000     | 3.56%          |
 | KuCoin Shares | KCS    | 9.18000     | 0.87%          |

 > Tracks the price of the index: Centralised Exchange Index (CEX) through price feeds supplied by an oracle.
-This index is made up of the following assets and weights: 12.88 of undefined, 1303.31 of undefined, 94.54 of undefined, 23.06 of undefined, 9.36 of undefined, 25.72 of undefined, 9.18 of undefined.
+This index is made up of the following assets and weights: 12.88 of undefined (Binance Coin), 1303.31 of undefined (Crypto com), 94.54 of undefined (UNUS SED LEO), 23.06 of undefined (Huobi Token), 9.36 of undefined (FTX), 25.72 of undefined (OKB), 9.18 of undefined (KuCoin Shares).

 ## Chainlink (sLINK)